namshi/roger/README.md

 ## TODO

-* docs
-  * how to setup a minimal server
 * client
-  * homepage with simple layout
-  * list of projects
-  * project view
-  * build a project
-  * view builds of a project
-  * view build of a project
   * wall (use query parameters to include / exclude projects)
 * build tracking
   * persist to SQLite